OFFICIAL STATISTICS – WHAT ARE THEY?

-- Annual Abstract of Statistics (Statistics Journals from 1935 -): Comprehensive source of UK statistical data on a wide range of subjects, e.g. population, employment, finance.
+- Annual Abstract of Statistics (Statistics Journals from 1935- ): comprehensive source of UK statistical data on a wide range of subjects, e.g. population, employment, finance.
 Most tables span 10 years.
-Latest edition is available online

-- Monthly Digest of Statistics (Statistics Journals from 1987-):This brings figures in the Annual Abstract of Statistics up-to-date.
-Latest editions available online
+- Monthly Digest of Statistics (Statistics Journals from 1987- ): this brings figures in the Annual Abstract of Statistics up-to-date.

-- Family Spending (Statistics Journals 1990-): Data is collected on the characteristics of households, employment, household expenditure.
-Latest editions available online
+- Family Spending (Statistics Journals 1990-): data is collected on the characteristics of households, employment, household expenditure.

 Crime & Justice

-Economic Trends (Statistics Journals 1968-2006) Then changes title to Economic and Labour Market Review (Statistics Journals 2007-)
+- Economic Trends (Statistics Journals 1968-2006) Then changes title to Economic and Labour Market Review (Statistics Journals 2007- available online)

 Education & Training

-Education and Training Statistics for the United Kingdom (Statistics Journals 1997-) Formerly Education Statistics for the United Kingdom (Statistics Journals 1967-1996)
+- Education and Training Statistics for the United Kingdom (Statistics Journals 1997-) Formerly Education Statistics for the United Kingdom (Statistics Journals 1967-1996) 1998 - available online

-Health Survey for England (shelved with main book collection check Library catalogue for details) The Office for National Statistics now provides a lot of health statistics online such as Abortions, Accidents and injuries, Child health, Diet and nutrition, National Health Service, Patient Care, Mental Health Services
+- Health Survey for England (shelved with main book collection check SurreySearch for details).
+The Office for National Statistics now provides a lot of health and social care statistics online such as Accidents and injuries, Child health, Diet and nutrition, National Health Service, Patient Care, Mental Health Services

 Social and Welfare